-When the photographs are displayed together, they form an image that resembles the American flag; the contents of the care packages pictured on the individual panels reveal a wide variety of cultural backgrounds of people who serve(d) in the US Armed Forces.
+When the photographs are displayed together, they resemble the American flag; a look at the contents of the care packages pictured on the individual panels reveals a wide variety of cultural backgrounds of people who serve(d) in the US Armed Forces.

-The stories in this display date from WWII to present day and include care packages of officers and enlisted, women and men, of all branches of the US Armed Services.
+The care packages date from WWII to present day and include packages of officers and enlisted, women and men, of all branches of the US Armed Services.

 The Care Package Story Project is a traveling exhibit.

-The Care Package Story Project exhibit was designed to travel to military bases, VA hospitals, USOs, VFWs, American Legions across the US and overseas.
-It also visits public libraries, schools/ universities, museums, municipal buildings, art clubs, historical societies, and others.
+The Care Package Story Project exhibit travels to military bases, VA hospitals, USOs, VFWs, American Legions across the US and overseas.
+It also visits public libraries, schools, universities, museums, municipal buildings, art clubs, historical societies, and others around the US.

-Along the way, I continue collecting stories of all armed service branches, and from all eras of our nation’s long history.
+Along the way, I continue collecting stories of members of all armed service branches, and from all eras of our nation’s long history.
 I am working to include care packages that span the history of the US back to the Revolutionary War.

-Please go to the Contact page to share your own care package stories, or those of your family or community members who received care packages when they were stationed away from home.
+Please go to the Contact or Your Stories page to share your own care package stories, or those of your family or community members who received care packages when they were stationed away from home.

-If you are interested in hosting the exhibit, please contact me to add your venue to the travel itinerary.
+If you are interested in hosting the exhibit or presentations, please contact me to add your venue to the travel itinerary.
 You can also book presentations and workshops for your classroom, group or club .
-The presentations and workshops include the images of the exhibit, the stories-behind-the-stories, anecdotes, tidbits of history and more.
+The presentations and workshops include the images of the exhibit, as well as the stories-behind-the-stories, anecdotes, tidbits of history and more.

-You can reach me directly by clicking by going to the Contact page .
+You can reach me directly by email at odale@CarePackageStoryProject.us

 Don’t forget to check out the Your Stories page to read more stories and to submit your own!